sciencegraph/brinton/README.md

     graphics for representing one particular variable or a limited selection of variables using a grid of graphic types and variations on these types.
+  - `matrixplot()` graphics, a generalization of a matrix plot in the sense that the graphic that is replicated in each cell of the matrix can be selected from the catalogue of bivariate graphics.
   - `plotup()` function, which complements the previous two functions in that it presents a particular graphic for a specific variable or a limited number of variables of a dataset.